Last Updated on 21 December 2025 by Cycloscope

 How to visit Japanese traditional houses.
 Kiritsuma-Gassho-Zukuri

-Reaching Shirakawa is worth even just for the trip itself, and if you happen to cycle all the way up here you will appreciate the magic of this place even more.
+Reaching Shirakawa is worth it even just for the trip itself, and if you happen to cycle all the way up here, you will appreciate the magic of this place even more.

-We came to Shirakawa-Go as part of our Japanese three-month leg of a two-year Asian bicycle trip, planning our visit here according to the yearly Doburoku Matsuri, a Shinto festival about mountain gods and raw sake, read our full reportage here!
+We came to Shirakawa-Go as part of our three-month Japanese leg of a two-year Asian bicycle trip, planning our visit around the yearly Doburoku Matsuri, a Shinto festival celebrating mountain gods and raw sake.
+Read our full reportage here!

 Shirakawa-Go

-Today is October 20, Elena’s Matsuri, also called birthday.
-We pay a visit to a local Onsen (hot spring) and for just around 3€, we get to do a nice relaxing bath in thermal waters, with a spectacular view over the valley and the river.
-We think about where to go after Japan: Philippines?
+Today is October 20, Elena’s Matsuri, also called her birthday.
+We pay a visit to a local Onsen (hot spring) and, for just around 3€, we get to take a nice, relaxing bath in thermal waters with a spectacular view over the valley and the river.
+We think about where to go after Japan: the Philippines?
 Taiwan?
 Hong Kong?
 Who knows…

 Gassho-Zukuri Houses

-Shirakawa-go has been declared a UNESCO World Heritage Site in 1995 for its unique houses.
-They are called Kiritsuma-Gassho-Zukuri “prayer-hands construction”, with their slanting thick straw roofs that resemble hands joined in prayer.
+Shirakawa-go was declared a UNESCO World Heritage Site in 1995 for its unique houses.
+They are called Kiritsuma-Gassho-Zukuri, “prayer-hands constructions”, with their slanting, thick straw roofs that resemble hands joined in prayer.

-These houses are entirely built in wood and natural materials, without the use of nails, they are suspended on pillars resting on uncut stones.
+These houses are entirely built of wood and natural materials, without nails; they are suspended on pillars resting on uncut stones.

 The sloping roof, entirely made of twigs and straw, easily handles the massive winter snowfall.

-The houses have several stories, designed to host large families.
-A reproduction of a Gassho house is visitable for free in the local small museum in the information center, where also interesting videos about the construction process are on display.
+The houses have several stories and are designed to host large families.
+A reproduction of a Gassho house is available for free at the local small museum in the information center, where interesting videos about the construction process are also on display.

-Walking through the fields adjoining the houses, on the wooden planks that make paths above the orchards, and watching the beautiful and funny handmade scarecrows, is really a dive into the past of Japan.
+Walking through the fields adjoining the houses, on the wooden planks that make paths above the orchards, and watching the beautiful and funny handmade scarecrows is really a dive into Japan’s past.

 Please comment, like, and share on social networks if you like!